Previous dayFebruary 3, 2026Next day

 8.1 km---✓ ReviewedUSGS →

-At 19:39 UTC on February 3, 2026, a magnitude 2.0 tremor occurred 22 km SSE of Denali National Park, Alaska.
-The event originated approximately 8.1 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 2.0 earthquake 22 km SSE of Denali National Park, Alaska came in on February 3, 2026 at 19:39 UTC.
+At a depth of 8.1 km, the event was shallow crustal.
 Geolocation places the event at 63.369°N, -151.493°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03